dekuNukem/duckyPad-Pro/doc/troubleshooting.md

 * Insert the ribbon cable into connector, the gold contact should be barely visible (see photo above).

-* Push the black tab back in to lock.
+* Push the black tab back in.

 * Try it out and reassemble!